Reading time: 3 minutes

-Young raw pu’er tea that is aged less than three years is often described as having a similar taste profile to green tea.
+Young raw pu’er tea (or pu-erh tea) that is aged less than three years is often described as having a similar taste profile to green tea.
 Mansa Tea’s Jade Pu’er collection, for example, can resemble green tea at first taste, but is raw pu’er green tea?
-Yes and no. In terms of post-harvest processing, raw pu’er starts out as a green tea, but there are many differences between the two brews.
+Yes and no. In terms of post-harvest processing, raw pu’er starts out as green tea, but there are many differences between the two brews.

 Raw Pu’er vs. Green Tea

 The primary differences between the two types of tea are harvesting, processing, flavor profile and how and when to drink.

 All teas come from the same plant, camellia sinensis, but the most prized pu’er are hand plucked from wild trees in Yunnan that are more than a century old.
 These tea trees are of large leaf type, the size of which is also apparent in the loose leaf and tea cake forms.
 In contrast, famous green teas are grown in different regions of China and Japan (i.e. Henan, Jiangsu, Anhui, Zhejiang, Uji).
 At Mansa, we focus on handpicked pu'er tea from the ancient tea mountains in Yunnan.

 Both raw pu’er and green tea follow a similar processing method.
 After the leaves are harvested, they wither, then they are pan-fired or steamed and rolled.
 Only the last step varies: most green teas are dried with hot air whereas pu’er is dried in the sunshine.
 The sunshine affects the taste and the aging profile of raw pu’er.
 Raw pu’er is also typically compressed into a tea cake form after it is dried.
 The end-to-end process of making pu'er is much more laborious than many commercialized teas.